ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 \mathrm{BW}`, and :math:`\rho` is the LBWSG exposure distribution.

 Note that the above formula employs the notation ":math:`d\rho`" from measure theory.
-To compute the integral, we can rewrite :math:`d\rho(x,y)` in terms of the probability density function for the LBWSG exposure distribution :math:`\rho`:
+To use more familiar notation, we can rewrite :math:`d\rho(x,y)` in terms of the probability density function for the LBWSG exposure distribution :math:`\rho`:

 .. math::